amitraikkr/aws-fargate-cicd-bluegreen/README.md

-# Flask Application Deployment on AWS ECS with Fargate
+# Flask Application Deployment on AWS ECS with Fargate using CICD with Blue Green Deployment

 This project demonstrates the deployment of a Flask web application, containerized with Docker, on AWS Elastic Container Service (ECS) using the Fargate launch type.
 The application is a simple web server with two pages, demonstrating basic navigation and functionality.
+A CI/CD pipeline is established to automate the deployment process with Blue Green Deployment

 ## Project Structure